justin13601/ACES/terminology.md

 We will assume that we are given a dataframe `df` which details events that have happened to subjects.
-Each row in the dataframe will have a `subject_id` column which identifies the subject, and a `timestamp` column which identifies the time at which the event the row is describing happened.
-We will assume this dataframe has a collection of columns which describe the event in a variety of ways, limited to counting the number of times that certain properties hold within each row's event.
-We will call these additional properties/columns "predicates" over the events, as they can often be interpreted as boolean or count functions over the event.
+Each row in the dataframe will have a `subject_id` column which identifies the subject, and a `timestamp` column which identifies the timestamp at which the event the row is describing happened. `df` would be constructed to have unique `subject_id` and `timestamp` pairs.

+We will also assume this dataframe has a collection of columns which describe the event in a variety of ways.
+These columns can either have a binary value (1/0) representing whether certain properties are True/False for each row's event, or a count (integer) for the number of times that certain properties hold within each row's event.
+We'll call these additional properties/columns "predicates" over the events, as they can often be interpreted as boolean or count functions over the event.

-For example, we may consider a dataframe where we quantify clinical events happening to medical patients, with predicates `is_admission`, `is_discharge`, `is_death`, and `is_covid_dx`, looking like this:
+For example, we may consider a dataframe `df_clincial_events` that quantifies clinical events happening to patients, with predicates `is_admission`, `is_discharge`, `is_death`, and `is_covid_dx`, looking like this:

 | `subject_id` | `timestamp`         | `is_admission` | `is_discharge` | `is_death` | `is_covid_dx` |
 | ------------ | ------------------- | -------------- | -------------- | ---------- | ------------- |